Krealle/Cell_UnitFrames/README.md

 [healabs:per-short] - Displays the amount of heal absorbs as a percentage without decimals.
 ```

+## Snippets

+This plugin fully supports Cell's snippet system!

+These two Callbacks can be used with `Cell:RegisterCallback()`

+`CUF_AddonLoaded` - Fired when the addon is fully loaded, before Frames & Widgets are initialized.

+`CUF_FramesInitialized` - Fired when all Frames & Widgets are initialized.

+Check out https://github.com/Krealle/Cell_UnitFrames/tree/master/Snippets for example usage.

+## API

+This plugin provides custom API that can be used to easily perform various actions.

+Check out https://github.com/Krealle/Cell_UnitFrames/tree/master/API for further documentation.

 ## Issues / Feature Requests

 Please report any issues or feature requests over on [GitHub](https://github.com/Krealle/Cell_UnitFrames/issues).